gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

         but not the `tsh` dir doesn't crash the app.
   - [ ] Verify that logging out of a cluster and then logging in to the same cluster doesn't remember previous tabs (they should be cleared on logout).
+  - [ ] Open a db connection tab.
+Change the db name and port.
+Close the tab.
+Restart the app.
+Open connection tracker and choose said db connection from it.
+Verify that the newly opened tab uses the same db name and port.
+  - [ ] Log in to a cluster.
+Close the DocumentCluster tab.
+Open a new DocumentCluster tab.
+Restart the app.
+Verify that the app doesn't ask you about restoring the previous tabs.
 - Connections picker
   - [ ] Verify that the connections picker shows new connections when ssh & db tabs are opened.
   - [ ] Check if those connections are available after the app restart.